quietui/quiet/docs/docs/components/callout.md

 ### Changing the size

 Callouts are sized relative to the current font size.
-To change their size, apply `font-size` to the button or an ancestor element.
+To change their size, apply `font-size` to the callout or an ancestor element.

 ```html {.example}
 <quiet-callout variant="primary" with-icon style="font-size: 1.25rem;">